makersacademy/rps-challenge/README.md

 Reviewers will potentially be using this [code review rubric](docs/review.md).
 Referring to this rubric in advance may make the challenge somewhat easier.
 You should be the judge of how much challenge you want this weekend.

+## My Take

+Read my [process file](process.md) for greater detail on my interpretation of the challenge.

 ## Author

 James Palmer